 Last week, #TeamBigwave visited the doctor (doctors, if you count Jodie Whittaker’s entrance as the first female timelord – what an episode).
 But it wasn’t our health under the spotlight.
 Instead, our bicycles were scrutinised during a Drop-in session from Dr. Bike.

-Dr. Bike is a national initiative which was delivered to Bigwave by The Bike Shed, a Devon-based bicycle shop chain.
-It sees trained bike mechanics visiting organisations to make safety checks on bicycles.
+Dr. Bike is a national initiative that sees trained bike mechanics visiting organisations to make safety checks on bicycles.
+Bigwave's own session was delivered by The Bike Shed, a Devon-based bicycle shop chain.